lanyrd/mysql-postgresql-converter/README.md

 How to use
 ----------

-Firstly, dump your database using `mysqldump --compatible=postgresql --default-character-set=utf8 -r databasename.mysql -u root databasename`.
+Firstly, dump your database using:

+`mysqldump --compatible=postgresql --default-character-set=utf8 -r databasename.mysql -u root databasename`

-Then, run the converter script using `python dbconverter.py databasename.mysql databasename.psql` - it'll print
+Then, run the converter script using:

+`python dbconverter.py databasename.mysql databasename.psql`

-progress to the terminal.
+It'll print progress to the terminal.

-Finally, load your new dump into a fresh PostgreSQL database using `psql -f databasename.psql`.
+Finally, load your new dump into a fresh PostgreSQL database using:

+`psql -f databasename.psql`

 More information
 ----------------